jhauberg/comply/README.md

 **Bad**

 Theoretically, it performs *worse* than the alternatives (e.g. `clang-tidy`) in many cases.
 It is less capable of parsing the language correctly in many edge-cases (of which C has a lot) and may even have a higher tendency toward false-positives which a compiler/AST-backed linter would generally not.
+Specifically the lack of any macro pre-processing is a big cause of false-positives.

 You could argue that it takes on more responsibility than it needs to (an option could be to integrate [pycparser](https://github.com/eliben/pycparser) to reduce issues with some of the more complicated rules- though that has its own set of problems).